SMC-X: A Distributed Scalable Monte Carlo Simulation Method for Chemically Complex Alloys: Conclusions

 \section{Conclusions}

 In this work, we have presented a distributed framework for the SMC-X method, demonstrating its versatility with implementations on both CPU and GPU architectures.
-By leveraging hierarchical parallelism, data-locality optimization, and computation–communication overlap, the distributed SMC-X achieves exceptional performance in system size, simulation throughput, and scaling efficiency.
+Using hierarchical parallelism, data-locality optimization, and computation–communication overlap, the distributed SMC-X achieves exceptional performance in simulation throughput and scaling efficiency.
+In particular, it achieves the largest system size for ML-accelerated atomistic simulation, reaching 128 billion atoms using only 32 H800 GPUs, a much smaller hardware budget compared to previous results obtained with the largest supercomputers.
 When combined with DFT-trained machine learning models, SMC-X attains first-principles accuracy while extending both the spatial and temporal scales of atomistic simulations to previously inaccessible regimes.
 Such capability is essential for predicting large-scale chemical defects in chemically complex alloys and, in turn, for elucidating the origin of their exceptional properties.
-This claim is exemplified by our billion-atom simulations of FeCoNiAlTi, where the extended spatial and temporal scales prove critical for bridging the gap between experimental observations and theoretical predictions.
-Altogether, our results demonstrate that the SMC-X + ML framework sheds light on the challenging yet critical problem of simulation-driven design of chemically complex materials.
+This claim is exemplified by our billion-atom simulations of FeCoNiAlTi, where extended spatial and temporal scales are critical for bridging the gap between experimental observations and theoretical predictions.
+Together, our results demonstrate that the SMC-X + ML framework sheds light on the challenging but critical problem of simulation-driven design of chemically complex materials.